StevenJoel06/LoadBalancer_With_Hashing/README.md

 ![Project Logo](./loadbalancing.jpeg)

 ## Overview
-This project is aimed at implementing a basic load balancing system using C++.
+This project is aimed at implementing a basic load-balancing system using python.
 The purpose of this system is to distribute incoming network traffic across multiple servers to ensure optimal performance and reliability.